bill-from-ri/bill-from-ri/README.md

 # William (Bill) Xia
 Hello!
 I am a junior at Tufts University majoring in Computer Science and minoring in Mathematics.
-My interests include machine learning, natural language processing, data science, game development, and operating systems.
-This summer, I completed an internship in Dr. Dina Demner-Fushman's Computational Health Lab at the National Institutes of Health.
+My interests include machine learning, natural language processing, data science, game development, and programming languages.
+Last summer, I completed an internship in Dr. Dina Demner-Fushman's Computational Health Lab at the National Institutes of Health.
 My project involved building a language model capable of identifying and defining non-consumer terminology in medical literature.
 It's my hope that the final product can help improve medical and scientific literacy for the general public.
 During this internship, I learned a lot about natural language processing as well as how to conduct computational research.

-## Ongoing Projects
-- I am currently working on [**Caravans**](https://github.com/onionLad/Caravans), a simple simulator for a medieval economy.

 ## Past Projects
 - [**SentAnal.**](https://github.com/onionLad/SentimentAnalyzer) A pair of sentiment analysis classifiers I made during my first week as an intern at the National Institutes of Health.
 One classifier uses logistic regression while the other uses Naive Bayes.
 Made using Python.